wordpress-parsi/wp-jalali/readme.txt

 Features include:

 * Transparent and configurable Jalali date conversion for posts, pages and comments
 * Jalali Archive template tag and widget (Monthly and Daily)
 * Jalali/Gregorian Calendar template tag and widget
 * Jalali/Gregorian compatible permalinks
-*	Improvements to TinyMCE (Wordpress Editor)
 * Auto conversion of some Arabic characters (ي , ك) to Persian (ی , ک) with smart search
 * Auto conversion of Latin numbers to Persian numbers.
-*	Fully customizable through custom admin page
 * Jalali timestamp edit in new post and new page sections
 * Jalali dates in edit tables
-*	Support for both Iranian and Afghan month names

 This plug-in is part of [Persian Wordpress Project](http://wp-persian.com/ "پروژه وردپرس فارسی").